 Count rows that contain specific values

-To count rows that contain specific values, apply the ROWCRT function or use a formula with the MMULT, TRANSPOSE, COLUMN, and SUM functions.
+To count rows that contain specific values, apply a formula based on the SUM, MMULT, TRANSPOSE, and COLUMNS functions.

 How to count rows that contain specific values?